 - Students are encouraged to become their best selves, give back to the world and aspire to great heights academically

 - Specialist pathways for pupils with academic, musical and sporting strengths.

 - IGCSE results above worldwide norms.

 - Results in the International Baccalaureate above worldwide norms.

-The 2019/2020 Academic Year marks a very important anniversary: the 20th anniversary of full co-education at Stonyhurst.
-Read all about these last 20 years below.
+The 2019/2020 Academic Year marked a very important anniversary: the 20th anniversary of full co-education at Stonyhurst.
+Read all about these last 20 years at the link below.

 We provide an exceptional education in the Jesuit tradition and prepare students for successful and fulfilling lives in the modern world.

 If you believe that Stonyhurst St. Mary's Hall could be the best private school for your son or daughter, the admissions section below provides information about the application process for UK and international applicants, plus other information that you will find useful in guiding your decision.